Multiplicative Ramanujan coefficients of null-function

 The first expression was found by Kluyver [K] while the second is due to von Sterneck and H\"older [H\"o].

 For a fixed $F:\N \rightarrow \C$ we denote the set of its Ramanujan coefficients by

 This set is called the {\it Ramanujan cloud} of $F$ or, for brevity, the $F$-cloud.
-The problem of establishing the non-emptiness of $F$-clouds, (i.e. proving that an arithmetic function $F$ can be written as a Ramanujan expansion) has been considered by many authors.
+The problem of establishing the elements of $F$-clouds (i.e., finding the arithmetic functions $G$ that are Ramanujan coefficients of $F$) has been considered by many authors.
 One general method to achieve this goal is through mean-value theorems and harmonic analysis.
-In this sense a fundamental tool which is often exploited is an orthogonality relation for Ramanujan sums discovered by Carmichael [Ca].
+In this sense, a fundamental tool which is often exploited is an orthogonality relation for Ramanujan sums discovered by Carmichael [Ca].
 For more on the classical and modern theory of Ramanujan sum and Ramanujan expansions, we refer the reader to the surveys [C1], [L1], [L2], [M] and to the monograph [ScSp].
-We also mention that there is a theory of Ramanujan expansion for functions of several variables and of ``dual Ramanujan expansions'' of the form $\sum_{a=1}^\infty F(a)c_q(a)$ [M].
+We also mention that there is a theory of Ramanujan expansion for functions of several variables and of ``dual Ramanujan expansions'' of the form $\sum_{a=1}^\infty F(a)c_q(a)$ : compare [M].

-Another interesting problem, which is more related to the results of the present article, it that of the ``cardinality'' of $<F>$.
+Another interesting problem, which is more related to the results of the present article, is that of the \lq \lq cardinality\rq \rq \thinspace of $<F>$.
 It was already known to Ramanujan [R] and Hardy [H] that an arithmetic function may be representable as a Ramanujan expansion in more than one way.
 Respectively, they found the following two nontrivial expansions of the constant zero function $\0(a)\defineq 0$, $\forall a\in \N$: